HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 And that is it.

-Just get the Typestyles, override what you want and use the **Theme Attributes** in your `textviews`.

 In all the `TextViews` whose `textAppearance` is set to  `textAppearanceHeadline5`, your custom style will be set.

 ```xml